tobealive/docs/docs/basics/basic-syntax.md

 print(' World!')
 ```

-`println` prints the value passed to it to standard output and adds a newline character at the end.
+`println` prints the value passed to it to standard output and adds a newline
+character at the end.

 ```v play
 println('Hello, World!')
 println("I'm V!")
 ```

-Try to run this examples to see the difference.
+Try to run these examples to see the difference.

 See [Builtin functions](../concepts/builtin-functions.md) for more information.

 ## Functions

-A function with two string arguments and string return type.
+A function with two string arguments and a string return type.

 ```v
 fn concatenate(a string, b string) string {